 integers, or the unspecified value for enums) are indistinguishable from unset

 values, and therefore setting a required field to a falsy value yields an

 error.
 A corollary to this is that a required boolean must be set to

 OPTIONAL indicates that a field is not required.

 A field may be described as optional if it is a field on a request message

 (a message that is an argument to an RPC, usually ending in

 The use of

 OUTPUT_ONLY indicates that the field is provided in responses, but

-presence of output only fields in update field masks.
+must ignore the presence of output only fields in update field masks.